webosose/website/content/en/samples/posts/2023-12-19-face-recognize-kiosk-using-webos.md

 ### Deployment Script: deploy.sh

-Before running the `deploy.sh` script, ensure you are in the project's root directory, which is the parent directory where the `build` will be created.
+Before running the `deploy.sh` script, ensure you are in the react project's root directory, which is the parent directory where the `build` will be created.
 The `deploy.sh` script automates the building and deploying process of the project.

 #### Requirements
-- The `deploy.sh` script should be located in the project's root directory.
+- The `deploy.sh` script should be located in the react project's root directory.
-- An `icon.png` file should also be placed in the project's root directory.
+- An `icon.png` file should also be placed in the react project's root directory.
 - Raspberry Pi with webOS set must be powered on
 - The local PC (from which you are deploying) and the Raspberry Pi must be connected to the same network for successful deployment.